jitendrakyadav/pgmsolutions/readme.txt

 composer install:
 	"composer install" will not update anything; it will just install all the dependencies as specified in the  composer.lock file.
 	In detail:
 		i.
-Check if composer.lock file exists (if not, Composer itself creates it) ii.Read composer.lock file
-		iii.Install the packages specified in the composer.lock file
+Check if composer.lock file exists (if not, use composer.json to start their process of installation) ii.Install the packages specified in the composer.json file iii.Creates composer.lock file using composer.json so that next-time "install" command can use composer.lock instead of composer.json.
+Example: https://github.com/magento/magento2 contains already composer.lock(and obviously composer.json), so after "git clone" when you use "composer install", Composer would use composer.lock to install all dependencies here.

 When to install and when to update:
 	a. "composer update" is mostly used in the 'development phase', to upgrade our project packages according to what we have specified in the composer.json file.
-	b. "composer install" is primarily used in the 'deploying phase' to install our application on a production server or on a testing environment, using the same dependencies stored in the composer.lock file created by "composer update".
+	b. "composer install" is primarily used in the 'deployment phase' to install our application on a production server or on a testing environment, using the same dependencies stored in the composer.lock file created by "composer update".
+*/

 8. composer remove <package-name>
    composer remove symfony/process